buildkite/docs/pages/pipelines/hosted_agents/linux.md

 When requesting a cache volume, you can specify a size.
 The cache volume provided will have a minimum available storage equal to the specified size.
 In the case of a cache hit (most of the time), the actual volume size is: last used volume size + the specified size.

-Defining a top-level cache configuration (as opposed to one within a step) sets the defaults cache volume for all steps in the pipeline.
+Defining a top-level cache configuration (as opposed to one within a step) sets the default cache volume for all steps in the pipeline.
 Steps can override the top-level configuration by defining their own cache configuration.

 ```yaml
 cache: